 That’s a pretty big formula, right.
-Hopefully I’ve managed to explain it so that it’s not too scary.
+But, hopefully I’ve managed to explain it so that it’s not too scary.

-The result of the Non-Linear FORECAST function is 67.6 (to 1 decimal place, shown in Cell F5 below).
-Have a look at the chart again you will see it is a much more accurate estimation based on the data we have.
+The result of the inner-linear interpolation using the FORECAST function is 67.6 (to 1 decimal place, shown in cell E14).
+Have a look at the chart again; you will see that 67.6 is a reasonable estimation based on the data available.

-One word of warning – ultimately this is still a linear interpolation but based on the two values either side.
-Therefore, the distance between the values above and below will have a direct impact on how accurate the interpolation is.
+WARNING: Ultimately, this is still a linear interpolation calculation based on the two values either side of the X value.
+The distance between the values above and below will have a direct impact on how accurate the interpolation is.